 Later known as the Joint Emergency Committee on European Jewish Affairs, was established by Stephen Wise.
 It was made up of the American Jewish Committee, American Jewish Congress, Jewish Labor Committee, B'nai B'rith, World Jewish Congress, Synagogue Council of America and Agudat Israel of America.
 Though often at odds with each other, they managed to contact important non-Jews, asking for their help, and to pressure the press to cover the genocide.
 They also sponsored a national day of mourning and managed to get the only meeting about the Holocaust between Roosevelt and Jewish leaders during the war.

 Wrote his "Adversus Iudaeos" (Against the Jews), supposedly portraying an argument between a Jew and Christian.
-In it ( the first of its kind in Latin), the Christian "proves" that they have displaced Judaism, taking over as the "People of God".
+In it (the first of its kind in Latin), the Christian "proves" that they have displaced Judaism, taking over as the "People of God".
 Tertullian (c.
 155 â€“ c.
 240) wrote another book in 221 ("Against Marcion"), which included much of his anti-Judaic ideas.
-A number of other texts with similar names (Adversus Iudaeos, ), were written by Chrysostom ( see 386) and Pseudo-Gregory of Nyssa ( see 370).
+Chrysostom (see 386) and Pseudo-Gregory of Nyssa (see 390) wrote a number of other texts with similar names (Adversus Iudaeos).

 1794 September 17, THADDEUS (TADEUSZ) KOSCIUSZKO (Poland)